Steak Kabobs make the perfect delicious dinner for grilling season. The steak marinade makes the meat melt in your mouth.

 Marinate steak for 1 hour to 24 hours.
 This is a great recipe to start the marinade on the night before.
 That way when you get home from work, it is just putting the kabobs together and grilling them.

-What Type of Steak to Use for Kabobs
+Best Steak for Kabobs

 - It is a leaner cut of meat, which makes it easier to skewer.
+This also means that once marinated it will be incredibly tender.

 - This cut of meat picks up marinades very well.